COVID19 – restarting gliding information

 The following apply to BGA pilot certificates and BGA instructor ratings

-Covid-19 restrictions have resulted in limited access to aircraft and maintenance facilities.
-Under the lockdown requirements in England, people must not leave home unless they have a reasonable excuse, eg the activity is essential.
+Covid-19 restrictions have resulted in limited access to aircraft and indoor maintenance facilities.
 Essential maintenance – that is maintenance to prevent deterioration and failure – is permissible.
-Public health guidance must be followed when carrying out essential maintenance work, and discretion must be exercised by individuals involved in determining what is ‘essential’.
+Public health guidance must be followed when carrying out essential maintenance work.

 If the information you require is unavailable, please contact the BGA office by email.